 - 2.5.6 The criteria for assessing development boundaries have changed in a number of important respects since the adoption of the Local Plan in 1997.
 At national level, there is now a greater emphasis on the sustainability of development and reducing the need to travel, together with a more robust approach to limiting development in areas at risk of flooding.
-The regional spatial strategy, the East of England Plan, is currently part of the development plan for the area, (though the Government has announced its intention to abolish it), and this guides most development to the larger towns and cities, and specifically promotes protection of the Broads.
-At a local level, the 2007 adoption of the Core Strategy is critical, as the Site Specific Policies DPD is intended to help deliver that Core Strategy. - 2.5.7 Core Strategy Policy CS18 provides that, in the Broads, development will be concentrated in locations with: - local facilities; - high levels of accessibility; and - where previously developed land is utilised, in order to protect the countryside and achieve sustainable patterns of development. - 2.5.8 The Broads Development Management Policies give effect to this aspect of the Core Strategy by identifying the types of development which will only be permitted within development boundaries (e.g. open market housing), within or adjacent to development boundaries (e.g. certain types of tourism development), or which might be acceptable in the open countryside (e.g. dwellings needed for agriculture).
-The Development Management Policies relating to development boundaries are - DP14 -General location of Sustainable Tourism and Recreation Development; - DP18 Protecting General Employment; - DP21 Conversion of Buildings in the Countryside; - DP22 Residential Development within Defined Development Boundaries - DP23 Affordable Housing; - DP24 Replacement Dwellings; - DP25 New Residential Moorings; and - DP26 Permanent and Temporary Dwellings for Agricultural, Forestry and Other Workers.
+At a local level, the 2007 adoption of the Core Strategy is critical, as the Site Specific Policies Local Plan is intended to help deliver that Core Strategy. - 2.5.7 Core Strategy Policy CS18 provides that, in the Broads, development will be concentrated in locations with: - local facilities; - · high levels of accessibility; and - where previously developed land is utilised, in order to protect the countryside and achieve sustainable patterns of development. - 2.5.8 The Broads Development Management Policies give effect to this aspect of the Core Strategy by identifying the types of development which will only be permitted within development boundaries (e.g. open market housing), within or adjacent to development boundaries (e.g. certain types of tourism development), or which might be acceptable in the open countryside (e.g. dwellings needed for agriculture).
+The Development Management Policies relating to development boundaries are - · DP14 -General location of Sustainable Tourism and Recreation Development; - DP18 Protecting General Employment; - DP21 Conversion of Buildings in the Countryside; - DP22 Residential Development within Defined Development Boundaries - DP23 Affordable Housing; - DP24 Replacement Dwellings; - DP25 New Residential Moorings; and - DP26 Permanent and Temporary Dwellings for Agricultural, Forestry and Other Workers.

-Part of the role of this Site Specific Policies DPD is to define the locations that meet the criteria in the Core Strategy, both CS18 and more generally, and to delineate the boundaries to which the relevant development management policies will apply.
+Part of the role of this Site Specific Policies Local Plan is to define the locations that meet the criteria in the Core Strategy, both CS18 and more generally, and to delineate the boundaries to which the relevant Development Management Policies will apply.

 - 2.5.9 The Broads has prepared its Core Strategy, Development Management Policies and Site Specific Policies in succession (which was Government advice at the time the process was started).
-The disadvantage of this is that there is not the opportunity to revise the strategic and development management policies in an iterative process as their potential application to individual settlements is explored.
+The disadvantage of this is that there is not the opportunity to revise the strategic and Development Management Policies in an iterative process as their potential application to individual settlements is explored.
 This has presented some challenges in devising a consistent set of development boundaries.
 However, those proposed are considered to represent a practical and effective approach to the different settlements and the application of the existing policies. - 2.5.10 In applying the Core Strategy CS18 criteria a degree of interpretation is necessary.
 In relation to 'local facilities', this is taken primarily to mean the availability of local facilities such as shops, schools, pubs, etc. in the immediate locality (even if outside the Broads boundary), though the proximity and accessibility by public transport of facilities further afield has also been taken into account.
-Immediate locality is taken to be between 500m and one km. within about a kilometre, or preferably 500 metres (the limit of most people's willingness to walk).
+Immediate locality is taken to be between 500m and one km.